dpkg-query

 Just like the --list option this will list all packages matching

-the given pattern.
-However the output can be customized using
+the given patterns.
+However the output can be customized using the

-the --showformat option.
-The default output format gives one
+--showformat option.
+The default output format gives one line per

-line per matching package, each line having the name (extended
+matching package, each line having the name (extended with the

-with the architecture qualifier for Multi-Arch same packages)
+architecture qualifier for Multi-Arch same packages) and installed

 -s, --status [package-name...]

-Report status of specified package.
+Report status of specified packages.
 This just displays the entry

 in the installed package status database.
 If no package-name is